Marissa Mayer is Back - Slashdot

 2. If you are going to lead a sinking ship, you better be paid more to help compensate the fact that you were CEO of a troubled company, and we get all the negative press that we see now.

 Yahoo had its problems before she started.
 Yahoo Business strategy was poised to go against AOL, not Google and Facebook.
-While
+While they had their search engine, there was a Yahoo Community and services, and games...
+Mostly designed to have Yahoo to be a site that you stick to for your internet fix.

+They still have some popular services.
+Yahoo Business is still preferred for serious business folks.
+And Yahoo Answers is still popular.
+But After AOL got kicked out and Google and Facebook had risen, It pushed Yahoo out of many of its markets.

+Could Yahoo have innovated sooner.
+In retrospect yes.
+But there were and are a lot of fad competition that get some traffic but just don't hold onto it long enough.
+However other fads just grew and become more popular.

 Re: (Score:2)